-Tap Bus Type and select the bus type from the drop-down list.
+2. Tap Bus Type and select the bus type from the drop-down list.

 3. Use the fields and controls to select the bus signal sources, thresholds, other parameters, and the output format.
-The following example shows the settings for an Audio I2C serial bus.
+The following image shows the settings for an Audio I2S serial bus.